 Improvised triple image of Kevin R. D. Shepherd displayed on Equalizer blogs.

-Another factor that emerged was the aversion of Moreno to any presentation of his image.
-I had included the sole known image of him in my original article of protest.
-I was berated for this disclosure of his appearance, and threatened with legal consequences if I included his image in any book (which was not my intention).
+Another factor emerging was the aversion of Moreno to any presentation of his image.
+I had included his sole known image in my original article of protest.
+I was berated for this disclosure of his appearance, also threatened with legal consequences if I included his image in any book (which was not my intention).
 Moreno was so opposed to the employment of his image that eventually I deleted this from my sites in April 2010.
-He failed to respond in due measure, and retained all three of the images he displayed of myself so frequently and abusively (along with five of my mother).
+He failed to respond in due measure, retaining all three of the images he displayed of myself so frequently and abusively (along with five of my mother).

 Kevin R. D. Shepherd